brannstokk/dtrt-potions/README.md

 ## Summary

-Do the right thing with potions (and bandages) for World of Warcraft Classic.
+Do The Right Thing with potions (and bandages) for World of Warcraft Classic.

 ## Description

 When you are in a PVP instance DTRTPotions will attempt to use that instance's PVP healing, mana, and bandage items if they are present in your inventory.
 It does this by dynamically rewriting three of your
 macros: "Heal", "Mana", and "Bandage".
-You can clicking on the macros or pressing their keybinds should just Do The Right Thing for the zone you are in.
+Using the the macros, by clicking them or their keybinds, should just Do The Right Thing for the zone you are in.

 ### Health restoration items